The holiday hot list: Where to travel in March

 One of the most luxurious hotels on the island, the all-villa-and-suites resort of The Regent fringes the island’s best beach, treating guests to breathtaking views of the azure waters and lush landscapes.
 Head to the spa for a rejuvenating treatment, ranging from locally-inspired massages to relaxing treatments using Biologique Recherche and Bastien Gonzalez products.
 Alongside the spa, guests can enjoy the highlife with an excursion on the resort’s catamaran, providing access to coral reefs and the chance to cruise during sunsets.
 Kids in tow?
 The Regent caters to all ages with a plethora of activities – think sports, games, crafts – and a mini-indoor cinema to keep them entertained.

 The culinary offering is also a highlight, where guests are encouraged to immerse themselves in the history of the island via the Oku restaurant, serving contemporary Japanese-French cuisine, and speakeasy Bar Jade that transports guests back to an era of luxury train travel in south-east Asia.
-Elsewhere, enjoy sensory culinary experiences like the blind tasting dinner, Bar Jade’s signature cocktail class, latte art workshop, and dinner with a private chef.
+Elsewhere, enjoy sensory culinary experiences like a blind tasting dinner, Bar Jade’s signature cocktail class, latte art workshop, and dinner with a private chef.

 Limassol, Cyprus